z-katas/sysops-squad/README.md

 - The only components depending on Survey component are Ticket Completion and Expert Reports.
 These are already moved out to their respective services above.
 So Survey may be extracted out using *Strangler Fig Pattern*
 - Deploy and test the change in dev environment.
 - Once the changes are stable, deploy the change to production.
+- If the migration goes as expected, remove the code from **ss.survey** namespace in the monolith.

 ### Step 18
 Migrate User Service
-- This service may continue to exist in the monolith
+- This service may continue to exist in the monolith because most of the code in the monolith has been moved / removed.
+However, it would be best to have login handled by an external IDP (like okta or auth0) for better security (in terms of multi-factor authentication) since the system is handling credit card information.

 ## Further Improvements
 - [ADR - Products table in Customer Service](ADRs/adr_products_in_customer_service.md)
 - Notification component currently co-exists with Login Component.
-Ideally notification service may exist independently, catering to billing notifications for customers and general info for now. (for now and internal users later on).
-But the notifications may exist independently as its scale and purpose are different from the rest of the.
+Ideally notification service may exist independently, catering to billing notifications for customers and general info (for now and internal users later on).
+Also, its scale and purpose are different from the rest of the system.
 Notification service may also maintain customer’s/expert’s ticket related notifications, which are currently sent via email/SMS, for tracking (to avoid repudiation).
 - Currently, there seems to be no relation between survey and ticket.
 Add a ticket_id to the survey table.